-Alison Brie Recalls ’48 Hours Of Drugs And Sex ‘ When She First Met Husband Dave Franco
+Alison Brie Recalls ’48 Hours Of Drugs And Sex’ When She First Met Husband Dave Franco

 The Los Angeles native also discussed her new movie The Rental, which is Franco’s directorial debut.

-The film follows two couples staying in an AirBnB as they discover their host may be spying on them.
+The film follows two couples staying in an Airbnb as they discover their host may be spying on them.
 The vacation soon turns grisly as a mysterious stranger preys on the couples.

 In an interview with Insider, Franco said the film was inspired by his own paranoia about home-sharing.